-- 1. Overview Sheet Viewpoint details include location description, grid reference distance from nearest turbine and technical data in relation to photography.
+- 1. Overview Sheet Viewpoint details include location description, grid reference distance to the nearest turbine and technical data in relation to photography.
 Three maps at varies scales show the viewpoint location.
-A 120 -degree existing view image without any proposed and permitted turbine.
+A 120 -degree existing view image without any proposed and permitted turbines.
 Existing turbines visible in the landscape may appear within the image and the horizontal extent of the 90-degree and 53.5-degree image to be presented in subsequent images is also framed. - 2.
-Visual Baseline 90-degree existing view image without any proposed or permitted turbines and a matching wireframe image of the same view which includes any existing turbines visible in the landscape.
-If turbines are already existing in the landscape, these are visible on the photograph and are rendered in the wireframe. - 3.
-Proposed View (90 degrees) Showing a 90-degree photomontage image with the proposed wind farm and all other existing and permitted wind farms within the viewpoint.
-A matching wireframe image shows the turbines of all proposed, permitted and existing wind farms individually coloured and labelled for ease of identification.

-- 4. Proposed View (53.5 degrees) Showing a photomontage image of the proposed turbines and any existing and permitted turbines in a 53.5-degree horizontal field of view. - 5.
-Proposed Wireframe (53.5 degrees) Showing a wireframe image of the proposed turbines and any existing and permitted turbines in a 53.5-degree horizontal field of view.
+Current View (Visual Baseline) 90-degree current view image without any proposed or permitted turbines and a matching wireframe image of the same view which includes any existing turbines visible in the landscape.
+If turbines are already existing in the landscape, these are visible on the photograph and are rendered in the wireframe.
+If turbines have been constructed in the intervening period between when the photography imagery was taken and the date of production of the photomontage, those turbines have been digitally rendered into the image as they now form part of the current view. - 3.
+Cumulative Photomontage (90 degrees) Showing a 90-degree photomontage image with the proposed wind farm and all other existing, permitted and proposed wind farms within the view.
+A matching wireframe image shows the turbines of all proposed, permitted and existing wind farms individually coloured and labelled for ease of identification. - 4.
+Proposed Photomontage (53.5 degrees) Showing a photomontage image of the proposed turbines and any existing permitted and proposed turbines in a 53.5-degree horizontal field of view. - 5.
+Proposed Wireframe (53.5 degrees) Showing a wireframe image of the proposed turbines and any existing, permitted or other proposed turbines in a 53.5-degree horizontal field of view.
 The proposed turbines and any other existing wind farms are individually coloured and labelled for ease of identification.

-The viewpoint images contained in the booklet are devised to be viewed at arms length.
+The viewpoint images contained in the booklet are intended to be viewed at arms-length.

-1.4 Landscape and Visual Impact Assessment Methodology
+1.5 Landscape and Visual Impact Assessment Methodology

-1.4.1 Identification of Landscape Receptors
+1.5.1 Identification of Landscape Receptors